faizan35/Learn-Git-By-Doing/Category_0/Challenge_0.2/Challenge.md

 ## Challenge Submission

-After completing the challenge, create a new directory inside the "Category_0" directory (if not already provided) with a name "Solution" (e.g., "[Solution.md](./Solution.md)").
+After completing the challenge, create a new directory inside the "Category_0.2" directory (if not already provided) with a name "Solution" (e.g., "[Solution.md](./Solution.md)").
 Inside this directory, include your solution files, such as the Git commands you used and the final state of your Git repository.

 You can then commit and push your changes to your fork of the repository.
-Feel free to open an issue if you have any questions or need assistance.
+Feel free to open an issue if you have any questions or need assistance

 ← [Previous Challenge](../Challenge_0.1/Challenge.md) || [Index](../../README.md) || [Next Challenge →](../Challenge_0.3/Challenge.md)